yvesli/Focus/README.md

 and to the cloud.

 ##### Sign up
-Requests to sign up should be post to `domain/api/signup` in `JSON` format containing information about `username`, `password` and `email`.
+Requests to sign up should be post to `http://35.237.54.112/api/signup` in `JSON` format containing information about `username`, `password` and `email`.
 ##### Login
-After signing up as a user, you can make requests to `domain/api/login` in `JSON` with previously created `email` and `password`.
+After signing up as a user, you can make requests to `http://35.237.54.112/api/login` in `JSON` with previously created `email` and `password`.
 One login session would be remembered for half an hour and you are required to login again when the session expires.
+#### Logout
+User can easily logout by filing a get request to `http://35.237.54.112/api/logout`